andrewabest/andrewbestdotcom/content/posts/authorization-with-custom-authentication-aspnet-core.md

 But it returns `200 OK`.

 What on earth?
-I'm expecting `401 Unauthorized` - we haven't met the policy, so we should be returning an unauthorized response.
+I'm expecting `401 Unauthorized` - we haven't met the policy requirements, so we should be returning an unauthorized response.

 Queue re-reading the documentation, StackOverflow, and a bunch of blog posts n\* times.
 None of these adequately explain the behaviour I am seeing - almost all of of them focus on the 'happy path' of configuring out-of-the-box behaviour, and not mixing custom and out-of-the-box bits.